 How to utilize your time properly

 Lack of organization leads to haphazardly doing things and accomplishing so little at the end of the day.
 We are very busy, but at the end of the day, we can’t tell what we have been busy doing.
 You spend too much time hopping from one thing or thought to another.
-You need to be organized and one way of doing this is by GETTING RID OF STUFF THAT YOU DON’T NEED!
-Whether in your house, your laptop, your phone or your mind, DO GET RID OF THINGS YOU DON’T NEED!
+You need to be organized and one way of doing this is by getting rid of things you don’t need!
+Whether in your house, your laptop, your phone or your mind, get rid of stuff you don’t need.

-Stop cluttering yourself with things you don’t need, only keep what’s necessary, what you need and what you are going to use.
+Stop cluttering yourself with unnecessary things, only keep what’s necessary, what you need and what you are going to use.
 It saves you a lot of time time.

 Scheduling social media time.